ismaelbelghiti/MetaCode/MetaCodeAST/README.md

-MetaCodeAST defines the AST of the MetaCodeLang and provides low-level construction of AST.
+MetaCodeAST provides low-level constructions of ASTs from wich the real codes (in C/C++/...) will be generated.